AxisCommunications/acap-native-sdk-examples/audio-playback/README.md

 # A pipewire stream based ACAP application on an edge device

 This README file explains how to build an ACAP application that uses the [pipewire stream API](https://docs.pipewire.org/page_streams.html#ssec_produce).
-It is achieved by using the containerized API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "audioplayback" application source code which can easily be compiled and run with the help of the tools and step by step below.